 I want to get back to Nancy Pelosi for a second, if I can, because I really think that this is the type of thing that sticks, right?

-The utter hypocrisy of this woman, the elitism to again, and I want to correct myself before San Francisco could only have salons open outside.
+The utter hypocrisy of this woman, the elitism to, again, and I want to correct myself before, San Francisco could only have salons open outside.

-And I don't know if you ever been to San Francisco in the summer, but I think the old saying is that the coldest winter I ever spent was a summer I spent in San Francisco.
+And I don't know if you've ever been to San Francisco in the summer, but I think the old saying is that the coldest winter I ever spent was a summer I spent in San Francisco.

 Yeah, yeah.